umairsuraj01/USBaseDataSource/README.md

 ## Core Data

-You're a modern wo/man-about-Internet and sometimes you want to present a `UITableView` or `UICollectionView` backed by a core data fetch request or fetched results controller. `USDataSources` has you covered with `USCoreDataSource`, featured here with a cameo by [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).
+You're a modern wo/man-about-Internet and sometimes you want to present a `UITableView` or `UICollectionView` backed by a core data fetch request or fetched results controller. `USDataSource` has you covered with `USCoreDataSource`, featured here with a cameo by [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).

 ```objc
 @interface USCoreDataTableViewController : UITableViewController